GreenHacker420/gesture-canvas/README.md

 ### Netlify

-The project can also be deployed on Netlify with full support for MediaPipe.
+The project can be deployed on Netlify with full support for MediaPipe and serverless functions.

 #### Automatic Deployment

 1. Connect your GitHub repository to Netlify
 2. Set the build command to `npm run build:netlify`
 3. Set the publish directory to `dist`
+4. Set the following environment variables in your Netlify dashboard:
+   - `SMTP_HOST`: Your SMTP server hostname
+   - `SMTP_PORT`: Your SMTP server port (usually 587)
+   - `SMTP_SECURE`: Whether to use TLS (true/false)
+   - `SMTP_USER`: Your SMTP username/email
+   - `SMTP_PASS`: Your SMTP password
+   - `ADMIN_EMAIL`: Email address to receive feedback notifications
+   - `SEND_EMAILS_IN_DEV`: Set to 'true' to send actual emails in development mode

 The project includes a `netlify.toml` configuration file and custom plugin to ensure:
 - Proper handling of MediaPipe WASM files
 - Correct CORS headers
 - Optimized asset caching
+- Serverless functions configuration

 #### Manual Deployment